opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 ```
 Requirement 1: req/abstract-observation-schema/observation

-The System Under Test shall support the concept of an Observation as described in Figure 1 and Tables 1 and 2
+The System Under Test shall support the concept of an Observation as described in Figure 1 and in Tables 1 and 2.
 ```